 Is Rajasthan safe for tourists?

 Yes, the state of Rajasthan is safe for tourists but taking basic safety precautions is the key.
-Few safety tips for traveling in Rajasthan would be to avoid going out late at night, avoid using unlit lavatories, remember to keep Your Valuables On You and don’t Trust People (especially touts) too quickly.
+Few safety tips for traveling in Rajasthan would be to avoid going out alone late at night, avoid using unlit lavatories, remember to keep your valuables with you, do your research about the place you are visiting and don’t trust people (especially touts) too quickly.
+If something seems fishy, be quick to get out of the situation.
 Your safety should be your priority so do what helps you feel safe.

 I have traveled solo in Rajasthan while volunteering in a village school in Udaipur district for a month.
 I extended my stay for a week when I initially wanted to stay for 3 days only.
 So I can tell you from my own experience that Rajasthan is safe for tourists including women who are traveling alone.